Bestseller

 For filter brewing we recommended using 70g of coffee per litre of water.
 For espresso brewing we recommend a dose of 18g pulled to 36g in 30 seconds.
 This coffee balances very well with milk.

-Article 1 – Andréia Ribeiro, Brazil
+Article 1 – Saravá, Chapada Diamantina, Bahia, Brazil

-The Farm
+The Cultivars:

 Shipping and returns